 The second major difference between CUs and big banks is that banks are giant corporations controlled by ultra-wealthy board members, while credit unions are member-owned.
 That’s right, join a credit union and you’re an owner.
 Now that doesn’t mean you get a big corner office with your own miniature putting green, but it does give you a sense of ownership and pride, for what that’s worth.

 If you’re a fan of small businesses, credit unions may also float your boat.
-According to the Credit Union National Association, a trade association for the industry, each of the nation’s four largest banks are larger than the entire credit union industry as a whole.
+As the CUNA notes, each of the nation’s four largest banks are larger than the entire credit union industry as a whole.

 - Interest-yielding accounts – Because of their not-for-profit business model, credit unions generally pay a higher interest rate on savings and CDs than banks that have to pad their profit margins.

 - Checking account fees – Credit unions return profits to owner-members, which means account fees can be kept to a minimum.
 You’re likely to enjoy free checking at a credit union without all of the account restrictions the big banks have.
 And you know all of those “nuisance” fees banks charge for things like direct deposit, transfers, wires, and balance transfers?
 You’re just not likely to find them at your local credit union.